-To reheat Rotini Bake: From freezer, bake at 350 degrees for 45 minutes covered, and then uncovered for 15 additional minutes.
+To reheat Rotini Bake: From the freezer, bake at 350 degrees for 45 minutes covered and then uncovered for 15 additional minutes.

-To Reheat Frozen Chili (any of the recipes I listed): Thaw chili overnight in fridge and reheat on stove or in microwave until warmed through OR remove frozen chili (frozen as solid brick) and place into oven safe glass container that fits into your instant pot.
-Place trivet in instant pot and pour in 1 cup water.
-Place bowl with frozen chili in instant pot and cook on high for 25 minutes.
+To Reheat Frozen Chili (any of the recipes I listed): Thaw chili overnight in the fridge and reheat on the stove or in the microwave until warmed through OR remove frozen chili (frozen as a solid brick) and place into an oven-safe glass container that fits into your instant pot.
+Place trivet in the instant pot and pour in 1 cup water.
+Place the bowl with frozen chili in the instant pot and cook on high for 25 minutes.

 Whenever I made homemade rotisserie chicken, I make more than one, so that I can freeze leftover meat to use for all sorts of meals that use shredded chicken, like Creamy Cheesy Chicken and Rice or Buffalo Chicken Pizza–or even just to add to a salad.

-To Reheat Frozen Chicken: You can reheat thawed pork in the microwave for a couple minutes, however my favorite way to reheat the chicken is just to let it thaw in the refrigerator–then add to dishes as you want.
+To Reheat Frozen Chicken: You can reheat thawed pork in the microwave for a couple of minutes, however, my favorite way to reheat the chicken is just to let it thaw in the refrigerator–then add to dishes as you want.